 But there are things we can do.
 The Government’s website www.helptobuy.gov.uk is a very useful resource giving helpful advice of the many ways to owning your own home.
-It explains Help to Buy: Shared Ownership and Help to Buy: Equity Loans which have helped so many people achieve their home owning dream.
+It explains Help to Buy: Shared Ownership and Help to Buy: Equity Loans which have helped so many people achieve their home-owning dream.

-I would bring developers to book who flagrantly wriggle out of their responsibility to deliver an acceptable number of affordable homes on housing developments.
+I will bring developers to book who flagrantly wriggle out of their responsibility to deliver an acceptable number of affordable homes on housing developments.
 I see it happen time after time and it must stop, by the planners being robust and strong with their planning permissions.

 Lastly, I think that new housing must be of the right mix and in the right place.
 It must not be allowed to ruin the character of our towns and villages.
 We must preserve this area of outstanding natural beauty and new buildings must complement the areas we live in.
 One way to help do this is through the careful delivery of a well thought out Local Plan.
 NNDC will soon have their Local Plan ready in the next year that will provide the planning policy context for development across the whole of North Norfolk for the period up to 2036.
-I look forward to scrutinising this and championing the cause to make sure we have enough affordable homes for our residents.
+I look forward to championing the cause to make sure we have enough affordable homes for our residents.